solomonyaw/Transport-Fare-Prices-Prediction-System/README.md

 ![alt text](TransportFarePredictionClass.PNG "Description goes here")

 # Functions
 There were three functions that were deployed.
-The are:
+They are:

 The Train() function which The Train() function is a function that build and trains the model by executing the following: